Stand Up To Cancer logo represents an organization that is working to accelerate progress against cancer

 (Source for financial data: Entertainment Industry Foundation’s IRS Form 990)

-Of EIF’s total expenses, 87% were spent on its programs and services (7% were spent on administrative expenses and 6% on fundraising).
+Of EIF’s total expenses, 85% were spent on its programs and services (8% were spent on administrative expenses and 7% on fundraising).

 SU2C raises funds for collaborative cancer research from individuals, corporations and organizations.
 A large part of its donations are raised through a biennial televised fundraising event.
-The organization says that 100% of donations received from the public for the Stand Up to Cancer Initiative support cancer research programs.

 Ratings from the Charity Watchdogs